 After submitting your application, you have the choice to collect your passport personally at the same centre when it’s ready.
 Or to courier it.
 Some centres allow a representative to collect it on your behalf.
 Either way, keep your collection receipt safely.

-Note: The South Africa VFS centre doesn’t allow carrying laptops, battery backs and other electronics into the visa application room.
+Note: The South Africa VFS in India doesn’t allow carrying laptops, battery backs and other electronics into the visa application room.
 Carry your documents in a transparent folder and put your phone on silent mode.

 Visa processing time for South Africa visa on Indian Passport